treesdontbarkatnight/Jarvis-v1.0/README.md

 # Jarvis-v1.0
 This repository contains code that does stuff. :)

-To run the download the zip file and extract the folder inside and double click index.html.
+To run download the zip file and extract the folder inside and double click index.html.